Back

 Real-time credit assessment

-Internal approval workflows at the buyer
+Internal approval flows at the buyer's end

 Risk management for the seller

-Shopify enables the order – but not necessarily the payment in a way that matches how B2B actually works.
+Shopify enables the order, but not necessarily the payment in a way that matches how B2B actually works.

 The result is often: